 Hundreds of miles of tranquil and scenic hiking trails are waiting for you to explore.
 Go up into the mountains along the Cascade Lakes Scenic Byway and walk among the giant snow-capped peaks.
 Take a short hike with the kids around Todd Lake or venture higher up to the peak of majestic Broken Top.
 Or, closer to Bend and Sunriver, trek along the gently-rolling and beautiful Deschutes River Trail.
 For whatever adventure you’re looking for, there’s a trail for you.

 More than 400-miles of epic mountain bike singletrack can be found in Central Oregon, perfect for cyclists of all abilities and so close to town that you can ride to them straight from the shop you rented your bike from.
 Road cyclists can enjoy a handful of beautiful, well-marked scenic bikeways that showcase sights like McKenzie Pass and Smith Rock State Park.

-The 5th largest ski area in the U.S. is a year-round destination for fun and amazing views.
+The 6th largest ski area in the U.S. is a year-round destination for fun and amazing views.
 Snow lovers can enjoy stellar skiing conditions from November through May – among the longest ski seasons in the country.
-Once the snow melts a little, Mt.
-Bachelor transforms into a downhill mountain bike Mecca with miles of adrenaline-pumping trails.
+Once the snow melts, Mt.
+Bachelor transforms into a downhill mountain bike mecca with miles of adrenaline-pumping trails.
 Summer also means sunset dinners at nearly 9,000 feet – where the meals and views are equally as spectacular.

 Located on the north flank of the Newberry National Volcanic Monument, what is now Lava Lands was created about 7,000 years ago after a volcanic explosion of Lava Butte.
 A miles-wide sea of jagged lava rock was left behind creating a unique geological landscape that served as that training ground for moon-bound astronauts.